Legalisation, Notarisation and Authentication of Documents

 Firstly, you will need the printed original TEFL/TESOL certificate along with the originals of all your other documents.
 Photocopies or printed digital versions will not be sufficient.

 If you haven’t ordered the original certificate already and you wish to teach abroad, then you will need to order the original Dux TEFL certificate.
-Dux will have the certificate professionally printed, embossed with the Dux seal, signed by the academic director, packaged and posted to a location of your choice for only $30 USD.
+Dux will have the certificate professionally printed, embossed with the Dux seal, signed by the academic director, packaged and posted to a location of your choice.

 Once you complete your Dux TEFL course, you can order the original and signed certificate at the respective course page.

 Now that you have the originals of your TEFL/TESOL and all other relevant documents, the next step is to have them notarised at a Notary Public.
 A Google search will show available Notary Publics in your area.

 If the destination country is not part of the Hague Convention, you will then need your documents to be authenticated.
 This is usually done at a high court or government body responsible for authentication.
 Some countries require an additional step of ‘legalisation’.
 That is, after the TEFL/TESOL has been notarised and authenticated, it will need to be legalised by an additional government body - for example, through DIRCO (South Africa).